EventsMore to come soon.

 All students going abroad must attend the UIC Study Abroad Office Mandatory Pre-Departure Orientation.
 In this session, students will learn about health and safety issues, administrative details that must be completed prior to departure, and other important information.
 The schedule for orientations will be sent to students after the application deadline.

-The UIC Study Abroad Pre-Departure Orientation will be held on November 15th, 2014 from 10:00am to 12:00pm in Lecture Center C1.
-Please email email@example.com to confirm your attendance.
-Students must attend this meeting in order to be registered to study abroad.
+The UIC Study Abroad Pre-Departure Orientation for Spring 2015 students was held on November 15th, from 10:00am to 12:00pm in Lecture Center C1.

 UIC REGISTRATION FOR YOUR TERM ABROAD